ncase/blog/src/posts/signal-boosts-aug-2024.md

 * A relatively simple grammar. (well, compared to English.)
 * Bonus: a cute picture-language!
 (I'll show an example later)

 Analogy: just like how the "mere" 118 elements of the periodic table, combined as molecules, can make almost all the things you see... the "mere" 137 core words of Toki Pona, combined as sentences, can express almost anything you want.
+(That's the hope, anyway.)

 For example, here's how to say "GO TO HORNY JAIL" in toki pona: